evanx/webserva/docs/rho.md

 This will be launched later.
 - have a Telegram.org account e.g. via web.telegram.org
-- signup via `@redishub_bot`
+- signup via `@WebServaBot`
 - transfer 50c (0.001฿) to our Bitcoin wallet

-Then you are a "Funder" with virtual equity in redishub.com.
+Then you are a "Funder" with virtual equity in webserva.com.

 #### How do I signup to RedisHub.com

-- message `@redishub_bot /signup`
+- message `@WebServaBot /signup`
 - create a self-signed client cert with a specified RedisHub OU
-- register an account with `redishub.com` using your client cert
+- register an account with `open.webserva.com` using your client cert

 #### What is free?